suf102/Trading-strategy-backtester/README.md

 # Trading Strategy Backtester

-I have coded up a backtester you can use to see how different trading strategies work and how well they will perform.
-This was originally based on the backtester by @filthyquant on tiktok.
-I have tried to comment the code in such a way that someone with relatively little familiarity with code could try and adapt or add their own strategies.
+This repository contains the code from my trading strategy backtester, this was originally based on the backtester by @filthyquant on tiktok, I have adapted his code and added to it.
+The aim of this ongoing project is to explore the different kinds of trading strategies and to judge them based on their performance.
+The project initially started as a way of showing that various technical analysis strategies do not function very well.
+I have since expanded it to include a range of tools for analyzing the performance of strategies.
+I have also recreated the analysis of a momentum strategy by Antonacci(2013).
+My plan is to include more strategies in the future
 ## Edit:
 ### There are now three files in this backtester, the first is Backtester.py this contains the testing and metric producing code.
 In Momentum_Strategy.ipynb, I have implemented a time series momentum strategy taken from a paper on absoloute momentum.
 Lastly Trading_Strategy_Backtester, where I have implemented a few common strategies TA, just to showcase their actual performance.
 # Backtester.py